Seneca-BSA/bsa/docs/ses250/lab2.md

 ### Part 2: Digital Multimeter (DMM) and DC Voltage Measurement

 1. Assemble the 100Ω resistor from the lab materials onto the breadboard as shown in Figure 2.9.
-Ensure the two leads of the resistor are on different row on the breadboard so they are not electrically connected (shorted).
-The exact tie-point to use within column doesn't matter are they are electrically connected.
+Ensure the two leads of the resistor are on different rows on the breadboard so they are not electrically connected (shorted).
+The exact tie-point to use within the column doesn't matter are they are electrically connected.

     ![Figure 2.9](lab2-resistor-breadboard.png)

     ***Figure 2.9***

 1. Identify the digital multimeter (DMM) at your workbench.
 If there are two DMMs, use the one on the left-hand side.
-Disconnect any cables that are plugged in it so the DMM is as shown in Figure 2.10 below.
+Disconnect any cables that are plugged into it so the DMM is as shown in Figure 2.10 below.

     ![Figure 2.10](lab2-dmm-1.png)